qwqmlf/qwgc/README.md

 [experiments.toml](https://github.com/qwqmlf/qwgc/blob/master/qwgc/experiments.toml) is the configuration (Hyper parameter) for QWGC.

-Put hyper parameter and then run
+Put hyper parameters and then run
 `python QWGC.py`
+(This simulation may take a long time to finish)

 ## Tutorials

-[Here](./notebook/tutorial.ipynb) is the tutorials how to use this.
+[Here](./notebook/tutorial.ipynb) is the tutorials how to use this (Japanese).

 ## Acknowledgement